 PHOTO CREDIT: adam lewis

-Amy M. Alvarez is a poet, educator, and scholar.
+Amy M. Alvarez is the author of Makeshift Altar and the winner of the 2025 American Book Award and CariCon Poetry Prize.
 Born to Jamaican and Puerto Rican parents in New York, New York, her work focuses on race, ethnicity, gender, place, and social justice.
-She is the author of the award-winning poetry collection Makeshift Altar (2024) and the co-editor of Essential Voices: A COVID-19 Anthology (2023).
 Selected as one of 2022’s Best New Poets, her poetry has appeared in Ploughshares, The Missouri Review, Poetry Foundation, and elsewhere.
 She has been awarded fellowships from CantoMundo, VONA, Macondo, the Virginia Creative Arts Center, and the Furious Flower Poetry Center.
 In 2022, she was inducted as an Affrilachian Poet.
-She has taught at high schools in the Bronx, New York, and Roxbury, Massachusetts, and at West Virginia University.
+She has taught at public high schools in the Bronx, New York, and Boston, Massachusetts, and at West Virginia University.
 She currently teaches writing and literature at Boston College as an Associate Professor of the Practice.